Multiple Sclerosis in Men - Part 2

 Seek help when you need it

+As a man, it may be difficult to ask for help.
 Hopefully, you have a strong support group in place when it comes to your family, friends, and your health care team.
 This can help you deal with everything that's happening in your life.
-But only if you tell them.
+But only if you are able to talk to them about what's bothering you.

 What about your dreams - your future?